fw-dev/useful_dashboard_info/README.md

 These instructions will have you install Extra Metrics directly on your FileWave Server within a python virtual environment.

 Important:
-> We *highly* recommend installing Extra Metrics into its own python virtual environment.
+> We *only* recommend installing Extra Metrics into its own python virtual environment.
 Doing so ensures that the introduction of this module cannot interfere with the operational integrity of your FileWave Server.

 > DO NOT INSTALL EXTRA METRICS DIRECTLY INTO THE PYTHON RUNTIME ENVIRONMENT OF YOUR FILEWAVE SERVER.